zamd/idp-redirector-extension/load-tests/README.md

 1. Create a ZeroSSL or LetsEncrypt certificate for use in SAML connection
 2. Create a SAML connection using above cert
+3. Copy `cert.crt` and `private.key` to `__preprocessors__/cert` folder
-3. Install the idp-redirector extension from this repo
+4. Install the idp-redirector extension from this repo
-4. Setup idp-redirector application (created by the extension) as the target app for Idp Initiated login of SAML connection
+5. Setup idp-redirector application (created by the extension) as the target app for Idp Initiated login of SAML connection
-5. After these steps are done, save this tenant information in a .env file which will be used by the following scripts and Airstrike.
+6. After these steps are done, save this tenant information in a .env file which will be used by the following scripts and Airstrike.

 ### Generate test data